aamott/alfred-protocol/README.md

     ├─ your_single_file_skill.py
 ```

-All skills should inherit from the `Skills` class. _Check out the example skill, `hello world` for more details._
+All skills should inherit from the `AlfredSkill` class. _Check out the example skill, `hello world` for more details._
 ``` py
 from skills_repository.alfred_skill import AlfredSkill